INDUSTRY TOURS

-NSC will offer innovation tours to sports fields and facilities, community sport and leisure facilities, with expert leaders and industry specialists to guide you through the day.
+NSC will offer innovation tours to sports fields and facilities, community sport and leisure facilities, and play spaces, with expert leaders and industry specialists to guide you through the day.

 Tour sites include: